 What are the consequences if a partner runs a business of the same nature competing with that of the firm in which he is a partner?

-According to section 16(b) of the Indian partnership act 1932, if a partner runs a competing business of the same nature as of the firm in which he is a partner then, he will be liable to pay the affected firm all the profits made by him in that business.
+According to Section 16(b) of the Indian partnership act 1932, if a partner runs a competing business of the same nature as of the firm in which he is a partner, then he will be liable to pay the affected firm all profits made by him in that business.